Just wanted to make a quick post about what I’ve been up to.

 Hello, everyone!
 Today, I thought about sharing this project I’ve worked on for the past two months.
-It’s called “Letters to You (Yu)” and basically, I went on an alphabet hunt for two months, trying to find alphabets all around my surroundings!
+It’s called “Letters to You (Yu)” and basically, I went on an alphabet hunt, trying to find alphabets all around my surroundings!
 This is my final project in my Introduction to Photography class (one of my majors), and I thought I’d like to share it with you!
 Enjoy! 🙂

 It’s been almost a month (or even longer, I think) since I’ve last updated BUT I do have very good reasons for why I’ve not been as active!
 First of all, school.
 I’ve been juggling my school work, org work, and other duties altogether.
 Second, I’m preparing for something amazing that’s happening next month (which I will reveal very soon)!
 Lastly, finals week (for me, at least) is coming up and I’ve been incredibly busy.

 The reason why I decided to post now, though?
 I’ve missed writing for myself — and actually just finished watching a movie with one of my best friends, Nicole; it’s called Stuck in Love and it was released 2012.
 It’s easily one of my new favorite movies because the protagonists are writers so it pretty much inspired me to take a break and write again!

 Before I start talking about the second part of the blog, which you can already tell from the title (hint: Color Manila Run), I would just like to share my recap from February!

 Anywho, on to the second part of the blog post – Color Manila Run!